Systems of transversal sections near critical energy levels of Hamiltonian systems in $\mathbb{R}^4$: Proof of the main statement

-Theorem \ref{sfef} is proved in \cite{fols} under much weaker assumptions.
+In \cite{fols}, a more general theorem is proved under much weaker assumptions.
 In fact, it only requires $\lambda$ to be nondegenerate and tight.
-In this case the global system of transversal sections might have periodic orbits with Conley-Zehnder index $1$ as binding orbits.
+In this case the global system of transversal sections may also have periodic orbits with Conley-Zehnder index $1$ as binding orbits.
 As mentioned before, we are only interested in the weakly convex case.

 We start the construction of a global system of transversal sections adapted to $\lambda_E$ on $W_E$ by choosing a special complex structure $J_E\in \J(\lambda_E)$ as in the following proposition proved in Section \ref{sec_step3}.